This post isn’t a guide on how to write an “A” research paper.

 Step #5 Write Your First Draft

 Once you have an outline, begin writing your first draft.
-An advantage of having an outline is that you can start writing the first draft from any part of the outline.
+An advantage of having an outline is that you can start writing the first draft from any part of it.
 If you want to write the body of your research paper, skip the introduction.
 Then launch into writing a section from wherever you are most comfortable.

 Here are a few tips for writing your first draft: